Committees and working groups

 If you would like to find out more about the work of this group, please click here.

-The National Technical & Sustainability Committee meets four times a year at HBF's London office to consider technical issues relating to housebuilding.
+The National Technical & Sustainability Committee meets three times a year at HBF's London office to consider technical issues relating to housebuilding.

 Its members review and comment on aspects of government policy in relation to changes in technology and construction, particularly regulations which affect building practice and construction and the commercial implications of proposed changes.